 On the other hand, it is apparent that many typical animal behaviors also occur in humans, as has been pointed out by [Morris 1967-1997] and [Diamond 1993].
 Humans have a mating behavior and an aggressive behavior which is obviously inherited from our animal ancestors.

-This is important when discussing the future of the human species, because humans may be so different that experience from animals cannot tell us anything about the future of Homo Sapiens.
+This is important when discussing the future of the human species, because humans may be so different that experience from animals cannot tell us anything about the future of Homo sapiens.

 To discuss this issue, one must first discuss which processes causes a species to cease to exist.
 Some such processes are:

-A new species, to replace Homo Sapiens, might be created in different ways:
+A new species, to replace Homo sapiens, might be created in different ways:

-Modern Homo Sapiens originated between 110 000 and 50 000 years ago.
+Modern Homo sapiens originated between 150 000 and 100 000 years ago.
 But until 50 000 years ago, it existed only in Africa.
 Then, in just a few thousand years, the art suddenly expanded into the whole of Europe and Asia, and eradicated all the rests of previous humanoids like Homo Neanderthalus and Homo Erectus [Klein 2004].
 Many anthropologist believe that this must have been caused by a genetic mutation, for example a mutation which increased the language capabilities.
 Other's claim that the human brain has not changed for 150 000 years [Mayr 2001, p.
 252].
 But they base this claim on fossils, and fossils may not show changes in the organisation within the brain.

-Genetic research shows that certain genes related to the brain size did change between 5 800 and 37 000.
+Genetic research shows that certain genes related to the brain size did change between 5 800 and 37 000 years ago.
 Exactly this gene cannot explain changes in humans, since not all intelligent humans have this particular gene.
 But the fact that genes related to brain size have changed in this time span indicates that humans are still evolving [Warner 2005].

 One of the researchers behild this result is qouted as saying "Our studies indicate that the trend that is the defining characteristic of human evolution -- the growth of brain size and complexity -- is likely still going on If our species survives for another million years or so, I would imagine that the brain by then would show significant structural differences from the human brain of today."

-Homo Sapiens can evolve through natural selection or through breeding or genetic manipulation.
+Homo sapiens can evolve through natural selection or through breeding or genetic manipulation.
 Breeding and genetic manipulation is most probable for a few people in technically evolved countries.

 Natural selection is most effective when many animals die before reproduction.
 Thus, natural selection is more effective in developing countries.
 In industrial countries, medical development allows most of those who would die to live and reproduce.

 The size of the brain of humanoids has increased three times in the last two million years [Hofman 2002].
-This icnrease has meant more connections, less nerve cells.
+This increase has meant more connections, less nerve cells.
 This means that with the current design, the brain cannot become more than three times larger than it is today.
 Other studies [Pearson 1997] indicate similar results.

-Note that a species need not evolve.
+Note also that a species need not evolve.
 Some species remain identical for hundreds of thousands or millions of years [Meyr 2001, p.
 193, 195].
 And the evolution of humans has had long periods of little change, such as the Homo Erectus which did not change very much for 1.5 million years.

-Some people say that the lack of effective natural selection for humans in industrial countries will cause the human species to deteriorate, since natural selection is needed to keep a species healthy.
+Some people say that the lack of effective natural selection for humans in industrial countries will cause the human species to deteriorate, since natural selection is necessary to keep a species healthy.
 As a simple example, the existence of spectacles would cause more people to be born near sighted.

 Also, future use of genetic manipulation and intentional breeding can be expected to counteract degradation.